 - If not, you may need to rent portable restrooms

-- Be especially careful with septic systems–We’ve seen a septic tank overflow because there were 25 people using a restroom meant for 2 (portable restrooms were recommended) and the catering team was running the water in excess of what was normal for this property to rinse dishes and equipment
+- Be especially careful with septic systems–We’ve seen a septic tank overflow because there were 25 people using a restroom meant for 2!
+Plus, the catering team was running water to rinse dishes and equipment

 - Make sure there is plenty of parking onsite